 Generally, you will be expected to seat yourself in both pubs and restaurants, although some restaurants will seat you.
 Generally, the tables are long and accommodate more than one party, unlike in other countries where you will get your own table and therefore more privacy.
 It is good manners to ask the people sitting at the table whether the seats are free before you sit down.
 However, don’t start rearranging the furniture to create more space – the owner of the establishment will not be pleased if you do!

-Customer service is not something that restaurants and pubs are well known for and the staff working in them are generally not very attentive, although this is changing over time.
+Customer service is not something that restaurants and pubs are well known for, and the staff working in them are generally not very attentive, although this is changing over time.
 The main reason for the waiters and servers being inattentive is that they are incredibly underpaid and therefore don’t really care about their job.
-Patience is the by word for Czech restaurants – don’t rush and they will come to you.
+Patience is the byword for Czech restaurants – don’t rush, and they will come to you.

-When eating or drinking it is advisable to keep one eye on your tab, as there are still scams that occur whereby extra things are added to the bill.
-This is not as prevalent as it was in the 1990s but it does still happen, although if a mistake is made don’t automatically accuse them of dishonesty – it could simply be a genuine mistake!
+When eating or drinking, it is advisable to keep one eye on your tab, as there are still scams that occur whereby extra things are added to the bill.
+This is not as prevalent as it was in the 1990s, but it does still happen, although if a mistake is made, don’t automatically accuse them of dishonesty – it could simply be a genuine mistake!

 It is considered good to drink alcohol after a heavy or fatty meal.
 Alcoholic beverages, especially beer and spirits, are believed to aid the body break down these foods.
-Other big custom in Czech cuisine is that people must always have a warm meal once a day.
+Another big custom in Czech cuisine is that people must always have a warm meal once a day.
 As documented in folk wisdom, it is healthy.
 Folk wisdom also maintains that meat is essential to a healthy life.